salitomeyo/learning-documentation/notes/books.AboutFace.Chapter1.md

 They dont listen, require extra steps and have dangerous commands on sight

-* Software require us to step out of the main flow to peforma actions that shouldn't require separate interfaces and extra navigation
+* Software require us to step out of the main flow to peform actions that shouldn't require separate interfaces and extra navigation
-* Application have dangeous commands presented right up front, where the user can accidentaly trigger them
+* Application have dangerous commands presented right up front, where the user can accidentaly trigger them
 * The appearance of software can be complex and confusing, making navigation and comprehension unnecesarily difficult

 ### Digital products require humans to do the heavy lifting